Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

 \subsubsection{A Computationally Efficient Alternative Testing Procedure}

 The procedure described above maintains many of the desirable statistical properties of permutation tests, such as exactness under any distribution.
 As such, we refer to it as the \textit{canonical} permutation test.
 However, permutation tests were developed for situations where test statistics are easily calculated.
 Because our test statistic involves training of two random forests, there is substantial computational burden incurred in conducting each test.
-Indeed, running the full test requires constructing $2 \times N_{\text{Perm}} \times B$ decision trees.
+Indeed, running the full test requires constructing $2 \times N_{\text{Perm}} \times B$ decision trees, where $B$ is the size of each forest.
 As such, we now propose a computationally efficient alternative.

 Random forest predictions can be written as a function of the training data, the test point, and a collection of randomization parameters, $\bm{\xi} = \{\xi_1, ..., \xi_B\}$, which dictate the feature subsetting and resampling used in each tree.
-For a given test point $\bm{x}$, the random forest prediction $R(\bm{x} ; \mathcal{D}, \bm{\xi})$ is written as
+For a given test point $\bm{x}$, the random forest prediction $R(\bm{x} ; \mathcal{D}, \bm{\xi})$ can be written as